Reading Time: 9 minutes 30 seconds

 By pushing lifting so much your female clients may mistakenly think you want them to ditch cardio and focus on weights only.
 Make sure you aim for a good balance, especially when starting out with weights.
 As trainers know, there is a place for both cardio and strength training.

-Cardio is great for a calorie burn, for endurance and fitness, and of course for heart health.
+Cardio is great for calorie burn, endurance and fitness, and, of course, heart health.
 It is also an important part of an overall weight loss or maintenance plan, but it isn't everything.
 Women get the most health benefits, weight loss, and fat burn from doing both cardio and strength training, while of course also eating a sensible diet.

 More than anything else, women need guidance and that push to get started in heavy lifting.
 To start lifting with no prior experience is overwhelming for anyone, but especially for a woman who rarely, if ever, sees someone who looks like her in the weight section.